Tabla de contenido

 The stomach should expand when we inhale and flatten when we exhale.
 That expansion indicates that the diaphragm has shifted, allowing the lungs to fill.
 Breathing this way will help prevent the pain on the sides.

 On the other hand, breathing should be relaxed, not tense.
-Therefore, we must breathe deeply and in a regular, relaxed, and rhythmic way.
+Therefore, we must breathe deeply and in a regular, comfortable, and rhythmic way.

 You can also read: 5 Recommendations to improve your race times